turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables-conditionals.md

 - `Interpolation` The process of injecting a variable directly into a string.
 - `Template literal` Template literals are string literals that provide an easy way to interpolate a variable or expression into a string.
 - `Operator` Symbols that are used to assign, compare, and perform operations
-- `Statement` A single piece of code that accomplishes one task
+- `Statement` A single piece of code that accomplishes one task or action
-- `Expression` A statement that represents a value
+- `Expression` A statement that produces a value
-- `Evaluate/Evaluation`
 - `Conditional` An expression that evaluates to true or false, or a control flow statement that executes code

-## What is JavaScript and Why?
+## What is JavaScript?

 JavaScript was created to make the web more dynamic.
-It is an object-oriented scripting language (we'll learn about objects soon) made to run inside a host environment - like a web browser!
+It is a scripting language made to run inside a host environment - like a web browser!
 It provides programatic control over the objects in that environment.
 For example, when you click a button and you want something about the webpage to change, you will use JavaScript.

 JavaScript can be _client-side_ and _server-side_, meaning that it can be used to control user-facing interfaces (e.g. browsers) as well as handle the server-side extensions that connect with a database.

 It's a highly versatile and flexible language, favoring configuration over convention.
 This means that, when you're working in JavaScript, there are TONS of different ways to accomplish the same task.
 Sometimes one is better than another, but often there's not One Right Way to do something.
 JavaScript has become the most commonly used language of the web!

-Now that we know a little bit about JavaScript, let's talk about how to actually use it!

 <section class="note">
 ### The Console